exercism/python/docs/TRACEBACKS.md

 ## Traceback

-A Traceback is a report of all the frame objects on the stack for a specific time.
+A Traceback is a report of all the frame objects on the stack at a specific time.
 When a Python program encounters an unhandled exception, it will print the exception message and a Traceback.
 The Traceback will show where the exception was raised and what functions were called leading up to it.